Gain a professional qualification whilst learning specialist skills to become an expert at your job.

 Your training will get your prison service career off to the best possible start.

-Prison officers will complete the same training as an apprentice with dedicated support and work towards obtaining a Professional Vocational Diploma in Custodial Care.
+Prison officers who start prior to the launch of the apprenticeship will complete the same training as an apprentice with dedicated support and work towards obtaining a Professional Vocational Diploma in Custodial Care.

 The Level 3 Custody and Detention Professional Apprenticeship gives you the opportunity to gain specialist training alongside your regular day-to-day prison officer duties.